aws-samples/ecs-deep-learning-workshop/README.md

 3\.
 Navigate to the lab-2-build/mxnet/ folder to use as our working directory.
 `$ cd ecs-deep-learning-workshop/lab-2-build/mxnet`

 4\.
-Build the Docker image using the provided Dockerfile.
+Build the Docker image using the provided Dockerfile. <b>Note the trailing period!!<b>

 `$ docker build -t mxnet .`